 Its pendent, fuchsia-like flowers, brilliant cerise pink with gold stamens against a background of odd, crablike jointed deep green leaves is as exotic as its orchid neighbors in the tropical forests of Brazil.

 Christmas cactus plants bloom for about two months at a time of year when good flowering plants are at premium.
 As soon as the first flowers fade, more open.
 Mature plants can produce hundreds of flowers.

 Its lifespan is measured in decades.
 I know of two that are over 20 years old, and have heard of one that is 32 years old.
 This is not even close to the record.

 Being tropical jungle plants, they need more moisture and shade than most other cacti.
 But the term “more moisture” is relative.

 Christmas cactus soil should be moist but not too much so.
-Be sure there are broken clay pot pieces, pebbles or charcoal at the bottom of the pot for drainage.
+Be sure there are broken clay pot pieces, pebbles, or horticultural charcoal at the bottom of the pot for drainage.

 Never set the plant in a saucer of water.
 Too much watering causes the root rot.
 Let the soil dry out occasionally well down into the pot to prevent the soil from going sour.

 Soil and Potting

 The best soil for Christmas cactus itself should be a little richer than that used for other cacti, but since the plant likes slightly acid soil, avoid lime or bone meal.
 A mixture of two parts good cactus potting mix, one part coarse builder’s sand and one part peat moss is excellent.

 Use pots not much larger than the diameter of the plant (two-inch plant in three-inch pot).
 Put in one handful of soil.
 Set in the plant, spreading the roots.

 Now fill the pot to within half-inch of the rim and press the soil down firmly with the fingers.

 Place the plant in a bright place away from direct sunlight, bright lights and drafts.
 Try to make this spot almost permanent, as the Christmas cactus does not like to be moved about.